molikto/mlang/NOTES/19-03-21 SEMANTICS.md

           ```

     * **induction-induction**
-    * higher inductive types inductively add to inductive types paths and squares, also the constructors can mix dimension and reference previous one. **[a non-linearizable example?](https://github.com/agda/cubical/issues/77#issuecomment-478245776)**
+    * higher inductive types inductively add to inductive types paths and squares, also the constructors can mix dimension and reference previous one.
+        * (at least now) indexed hit's path constructor also has a index, and there is no heterogeneous equality introduced
+        * **the syntax of hit is not entirely worked out see Bob's papers conclusion**.
+Agda supports more stuff than the two papers, for example identity types, but mostly natural extensions
+        * recursive HIT is important. for example to define truncations. see "Semantics of Higher Inductive Types" for examples and one example seems cannot be defined in current Cubical Agda.
+I guess this is also related **[a non-linearizable example?](https://github.com/agda/cubical/issues/77#issuecomment-478245776)**
     * **can we have unordered pattern matching on all of them?**

-* coinductive type (coalgebra approach)
+* coinductive type (coalgebra approach): elimination rule is user defined constants; introduction rule is copattern matching
     * **what is a coinductively defined set/type exactly? why there are also the codata approach?**
-    * elimination rule is user defined constants
-    * introduction rule is copattern matching
-    * **why it use the general one but in coinductive case it uses restricted one? what is a indexed-coinductive type?**
+    * coinductive families, compare with restricted inductive families
+      ```
+      record T : (i: I) → Set where
+        a : (A i)
+        f : (b : B i a) → T (j i a b)
+      ```
     * **what's the definitional equality of coinductive type?**
     * **in what sense is coinductive type the categorical dual of inductive type? can all stuff of inductive type generalize to coinductive type?**
         * *does it has eta? a: stream then a = copattern (head -> head a, tail -> tail a)*